meker12/commerce-channels.en/help/amazon-channel/amazon-pre-setup-tasks.md

 ## Additional configurations

-When your Amazon account is set up and active, there are several [!DNL Commerce] recommendations that help streamline the [!DNL Amazon Sales Channel] onboarding process.
+When your Amazon account is set up and active, there are several [!DNL Commerce] recommendations that help streamline the Amazon sales channel onboarding process.

 ### Review and note any products that you want to exclude

-You may not want some products to be listed on Amazon. [!DNL Amazon Sales Channel] has a listing rule engine that is used to determine which products are eligible for publishing to Amazon.
+You may not want some products to be listed on Amazon.
+Amazon sales channel has a listing rule engine that is used to determine which products are eligible for publishing to Amazon.
 [Listing rules](./listing-rules.md) allow you to select subsets of products to be published (or not published) to your [!DNL Amazon Seller Central] account, such as by category selection or by defining one or more product attributes.
 Like [!DNL Commerce] [catalog](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){target="_blank"} or [shopping cart](https://docs.magento.com/user-guide/marketing/price-rules-cart.html){target="_blank"} price rules, product attributes used for Amazon listing eligibility must have **[!UICONTROL Use for Promo Rule Conditions]** set to `Yes`.
 See the **[!UICONTROL Use for Promo Rule Conditions]** in [Product Attributes](https://docs.magento.com/user-guide/stores/attributes-product.html){target="_blank"}.

 ### Set your [!DNL Amazon Seller Central] region to inactive